powsybl/powsybl-core/docs/grid_features/network_modifications.md

 - **Stack** scalable: StackScalable applies its children in order.
 The first child receives the full asked, the next receives the remaining unsatisfied power, and so on.
 - **Up-Down** scalable: Combines two scalables, one scalable for upward scaling, a second scalable for downward scaling

-Above scalables can be composed at will.
+Above scalables can be composed and nested at will.
 One can for example create:
 - A Proportional scalable as a list of loads and associated weights
-- A Stack scalable as a list of generators and associated weights
+- A Stack scalable as an ordered list of generators
-- A Stack scalable as a list of Proportional scalables to be applied in order
+- A Stack scalable as an ordered list of Proportional scalables
 - An Up-Down scalable using a Stack scalable to be used for upward scaling and a Generator scalable for downward scaling.
 - etc...